Florida DUI Records Search and laws

 DUI Records Search in Florida

-One of the initial considerations that happen when someone is arrested for a DUI is that their arrest record is created.
+One initial consideration when someone is arrested for a DUI is that their arrest record is created.
 This record contains the arrest, the charges, and the case’s outcome.
 Florida DUI records are public records, meaning anyone can access them.

 How to Access Florida DUI Records

-Make sure to get in touch with the Department of Highway Safety and Motor Vehicles in Florida (FLHSMV) if you’re interested in accessing Florida DUI records.
+Contact the Department of Highway Safety and Motor Vehicles in Florida (FLHSMV) to access Florida DUI records.
 You can also request records from the arresting agency, such as the local police department or the Florida Highway Patrol.

 Consequences of a DUI Conviction in Florida